assert.verifySteps()

 Examples

-, such as the one provided by Node.js and other environments:
+This example uses a class based on an EventEmitter, such as the one provided by Node.js and other environments:

-QUnit.test( "good example", async assert => {
+QUnit.test('good example', async assert => {

-const thing = new MyThing();
+const maker = new WordMaker();

-thing.on( "start", () => {
+maker.on('start', () => {

 });